sudonut/reddit-search/readme.md

 Known issues
 - ~~Bug where user could submit multiple fetch requests resulting in duplicate posts~~
-- Some images are not available or the url is invalid
+- ~~Some images display broken links if the url is not available or invalid~~